 E.L.
 King calls Ghosts of the Ozarks an exciting concept with vast potential desperately failing to deliver any suspense.

-The Southern gothic folk horror, Ghost of the Ozarks, directed by Matt Glass and Jordan Wayne Long premiered at the Austin Film Festival in October 2021.
-In the backwoods of Arkansas not long after the American Civil War, James McCune (Thomas Hobson), travels to the town of Norfork, deep in the Ozark Mountains.
+The Southern gothic folk horror, Ghost of the Ozarks, directed by Matt Glass and Jordan Wayne Long is set against the backdrop of the backwoods of Arkansas not long after the American Civil War.
+James McCune (Thomas Hobson), travels to the town of Norfork, deep in the Ozark Mountains.
 The colony appears to be a bi-racial sanctuary, James is a Black man, summoned by his uncle Matthew (Phil Morris) to become the new town doctor.
 The audience is set up with the knowledge that a baleful, supernatural presence lurks in the woods at the film’s onset.

 “There was a time when there were no woods here, just a single tree but from one seed, an entire forest can grow.
 Only here the trees are not alone.
 There are ghosts in the woods.”